-Or you can put a shield between the drivetrain and disc brake, such as the Eat Me Dirt Brake Shield we reviewed last year.
+You can, however, put a shield between the drivetrain and disc brake, such as the Eat Me Dirt Brake Shield we reviewed last year.
 Or you could make your own with some cardboard.

-What happens if you do contaminate the brakes?
+What happens if you contaminate the brakes?

 If you’ve only got a small amount of oil on the brakes, you can clean brakes with a degreaser, or pick up one of the dedicated disc brake cleaners available on the market (we’ve linked a few we reviewed below) and hopefully you'll be able to clean the worst off.
 Once clean, normal riding conditions should generate enough heat to bring the brakes back to the optimum working conditions.